However, we understand that many couples still want larger weddings than the Government is currently allowing.

 We are extremely conscious that this is a very difficult time for all couples, no matter when their wedding is due to take place and we are heartbroken and sympathetic to the concerns and uncertainty our couples are experiencing.

 8) Should I still be paying for my wedding?

-We will continue to react to the advice, instructions and orders of Local and National Government, the World Health Organisation and Public Health England, and we are looking forward to re-opening our doors as soon as possible.
+We will continue to react to the advice, instructions and orders of Local and National Government, the World Health Organisation and Public Health England.
 Please keep checking this page for further updates.

 You can find up to date information here: www.nhs.uk/conditions/coronavirus-covid-19/ and here: www.gov.uk/government/organisations/public-health-england

 This is a developing situation, and advice may change.
 Please keep checking this page, and official Government pages, for more information.